-Ebbinghaus asserted that the optimal timing for the first repetition is within twenty-four hours of the initial training.
+Ebbinghaus asserted that the optimal timing for the first reinforcement moment is within twenty-four hours of the initial training.
 Timing plays a critical role in memory retention.

-He then went on to hypothesis two different methods that would increase the strength of a learner’s memory: Spaced repetition (also known as spaced rehearsal or spaced training) and Mnemonic techniques (short phrases, acronyms, or visual aids).
+He then went on to hypothesize two different methods to increase the strength of a learner’s memory: Spaced repetition (reinforcement over a long period of time) and Mnemonic techniques (short phrases, acronyms, or visual aids).

 "Overlearning" Training Materials

-Ebbinghaus was also able to test the effects of “overlearning” material and the strength of our memory after overlearning.
-He found that if knowledge or skills are practiced more than what is usually required, it would be considered overlearned and it’s Forgetting Curve would become more shallow.
-Read more about these hypothesis in our eBook, Moving Beyond The Forgetting Curve, to learn how Mindmarker helps move your learners past remembering and into applying.
+Read more about these hypotheses in our eBook, Moving Beyond The Forgetting Curve, to learn how Mindmarker helps move your learners past remembering and into applying.